 Abstract.
-This study compares gridded European seasonal series of surface air temperature (SAT) and precipitation (PRE) reconstructions with a regional climate simulation over the period 1500-1990.
-The area is analysed separately for nine sub-areas that represent the majority of the climate diversity in the European sector.
-In their spatial structure, an overall good agreement is found between
+This study jointly analyses gridded European winter and summer compares gridded European seasonal series of surface air temperature (SAT) and precipitation reconstructions and (PRE) reconstructions with a regional climate simulation over the period 1501-1990.
+The European 1500-1990.
+The area is analysed separately for nine sub-areas that represent the majority of the climate diversity in the

-- 5 the reconstructed and simulated climate features across Europe, supporting consistency of both products.
+- 5 European sector.
+In their spatial structure, an overall good agreement is found between the reconstructed and simulated climate variability across different areas of features across Europe, supporting a consistency of both products and the proper calibration of the reconstructions.
+Still, systematic biases appear between both datasets that .
 Systematic biases between both data sets can be explained by a priori known deficiencies in the simulation.
-Simulations and reconstructions however largely differ in the temporal evolution of past climate for European sub-regions.
-In particular, the simulated anomalies during the Maunder and Dalton minima show stronger response to changes in the external forcings than recorded in the - 10 reconstructions.
-Although this disagreement is at some extent expected given the prominent role of internal variability in the evolution of regional temperature and precipitation, certain agreement is a priori expected in variables directly affected by external forcings.
-In this sense, the inability of the model to reproduce a warm period similar to that recorded for the winters during the first decades of the 18th century in the reconstructions is indicative of fundamental limitations in the simulation - 15 that preclude reproducing exceptionally anomalous conditions.
-Despite these limitations, the simulated climate is a physically consistent data set, which can be used as a benchmark to analyse the consistency and limitations of gridded reconstructions of different variables.
-Comparison of the leading modes of SAT and PRE variability indicates that reconstructions are too simplistic, especially for precipitation, which in turn is associated to the linear statistical techniques used to generate the
+However, simulations and reconstructions - 10 Simulations and reconstructions however largely differ in their estimates of the temporal evolution of past climate for European sub-regions.
+In particular, the simulated anomalies during the Maunder and Dalton minima show stronger response to changes in the external forcings than recorded in the reconstructions.
+This disagreement is to Although this disagreement is at some extent expected given the prominent role of internal variability in the evolution of regional temperature - 15 and precipitation.
+However, certain agreement is a priori expected in variables directly affected by external forcings.
+In this sense, the inability of the model to reproduce a warm period similar to that recorded around 1740 in winter for the winters during the first decades of the 18th century in the reconstructions is indicative of fundamental limitations in the simulation that preclude reproducing exceptionally anomalous conditions.
+Despite these limitations, the simulated climate is a

-20 reconstructions.
-The analysis of the co-variability between Sea Level Pressure (SLP) and SAT and PRE in the simulation resemble the canonical co-variability recorded in the observations for the 20th century.
-However, the same analysis for reconstructions exhibits anomalous low correlations, which points towards a lack of dynamical consistency between independent reconstructions.
+- 20 physically consistent datasetdata set, which can be used as a benchmark to analyse the consistency and limitations of gridded reconstructions of different variables.
+Comparison of the main variability leading modes of SAT and precipitation PRE variability indicates that reconstructions present too simplisticeharacter of (natural) variability modes are too simplistic, especially for precipitation.
+This can be explained through, which in turn is associated to the linear statistical techniques used for - 25 reconstruction generate the reconstructions.
+The analysis of the co-variability among variables shows that the simulation captures reasonable well between Sea Level Pressure (SLP) and SAT and PRE in the simulation resemble the canonical co-variability recorded in the observations for the 20th century.
+However, the same analysis for reconstructions exhibits anomalous low correlations, whereas independent reconstructions show unrealistically low correlations.
+Thus, the analysis points - 30 to which points towards a lack of dynamic consistency that reduces the confidence for subcontinental European dynamical consistency between independent reconstructions.